Anderson leaves with cervical strain, A’s beat Indians 6-4

 José Ramirez hit an RBI single in the eighth off Lou Trivino that pulled Cleveland to 4-3, and Blake Treinen retired Carlos González on an inning-ending groundout with the bases loaded.

 Chapman hit a two-run homer off Tyler Clippard in the ninth.
-Francisco Lindor had a two-out homer in the bottom half, and Treinen retired Jason Kipnis on a groundiut for his eighth save in 10 chances.
+Francisco Lindor had a two-out homer in the bottom half, and Treinen retired Jason Kipnis on a groundout for his eighth save in 10 chances.

 Profar and Olson homered off Carlos Carrasco (4-4), who allowed three runs, seven hits and two walks, throwing 100 pitches in five innings.